ElPiloto/aoc_2022_day8/README.md

 ### Converting this into a machine learning problem

-**Notable omission:** We will ignore the last step of summing up the visibility counts.
-This isn't particular fun to learn.
+**Notable omission:** We will ignore the last step of summing up the visibility counts across trees.
+This isn't particular interesting to learn.

 #### Binary Classification